-Do the young people know/understand what they are doing?
-E.g. do they have knowledge of body parts, of privacy and that it is inappropriate to touch?
-Is the young person's explanation in relation to something they may have heard or been learning about that has prompted the behaviour?
+Do the children know/understand what they are doing?
+E.g., do they have knowledge of body parts, of privacy and that it is inappropriate to touch?
+Is the child's explanation in relation to something they may have heard or been learning about that has prompted the behaviour?
 Is the behaviour deliberate and contrived?
-Does the young person have understanding of the impact of their behaviour on the other person?
+Does the child have understanding of the impact of their behaviour on the other child?

 In dealing with an incident of this nature the answers are not always clear cut.
-If you are concerned or unsure as to whether or not there is any risk involved, please seek advice from Children's Services Social Care.
+If school are concerned or unsure as to whether or not there is any risk involved, advice will be sought immediately from Local Authority Children's Social Care.